What Type Of Incense Do Buddhists Use?

 Quality

-When it comes to the quality of incense, the Tibetan sticks are known to be the best.
+When it comes to the quality of incense, Tibetan sticks are known to be the best.
 That is mainly because the ingredients used in making them are completely natural flowers, seeds, and herbs.
 There is a wide variety of ingredients that are used for making Tibetan incense sticks.
 However, none of the ingredients used are synthetic.

 Why Buddhists use Incense